waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VIII.
 Post-Event Protocols (v1)
 - **Post-Blackout Recovery:** 1.
 Use `team_composition_advisor_agent` to devise a new strategy and team.
 2. Use `pc_navigator_agent` to execute the recommended changes.
 3. Train the new team to the level cap if required.
 ### D. HM & Field Move Mechanics
 - HMs can be used directly from the ITEM menu without being taught to a Pokémon.
 This is a significant time-saver for field moves like Flash and Cut.
+To use an HM from the bag, select the HM, choose 'USE', and then select 'NO' when prompted to teach it.
+- **Assumption 4 (HM Field Use):** The 'use from bag' mechanic applies to all HMs, not just Flash and Cut. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.